 Prepare Keyword-Optimized Content

 If you’re a serious blogger, Search Engine Optimization (SEO) should be a part of almost everything you do that’s content-related.
-And that includes making infographics.
+And that includes making content marketing infographics.

 You may be wondering now: